Which Printer Is Better? Canon or Epson?

 Print Head Clogging

 All inkjet printer print heads clog.
 This is the hard cold reality of inkjet printing and is why the manufacturers have the ever popular Nozzle Check & Head Cleaning feature built in to every printer.
 Epson printers use a MicroPiezo® AMC™ print head and tend to clog from time to time, which is a common complaint of many Epson printer owners.
 The Epson SureColor® printers now run automated, periodic nozzle check and head cleaning cycles to help minimize head clogging issues.
 The newer printers also include new coatings on the heads designed to minimize print head clogging.
 Most Epson users run a manual nozzle check procedure when they start their Epson printer just to make sure all color channels are clear before printing.
-Environmental conditions and frequency of printing both contribute to print head clogging issues.
-It is important to note that Epson printers are designed to be turned off when not in use.
+Environmental conditions and lack of frequency of printing both contribute to print head clogging issues.
+It is important to note that Epson printers are designed to be turned off when not in use for more than a few days.

 To avoid/minimize head clogging it is recommended to print something on your printer at least once per week.
 The more you use your printer, the more use you will get out of it!
 This goes for all printers!